-• Tools to counts cars.
+Tools to counts cars.
 The terrible new state law considers traffic flow better the more cars there are and the slower traffic moves.
 Mountain View, unfortunately, already tries to make traffic flow as poorly as possible.
 My subdivision is surrounded by roads that don't move in the morning. the notion that new homeowners won't own cars seems very naive, undoubtedly purposefully so.

+San Antonio/Rengstorff/Del Medio Neighborhoods - Adjacencies to R1 and R2

+Locate lower-intensity subareas adjacent to R1 and R2, limiting building width along property lines.

+001 Locate lower-intensity subareas across the street from R1 and R2, limiting height and width along the street.

+Adjacencies_final.pdf02

+Page 1

+Printed 10/10/2022

-San Antonio/Rengstorff/Del Medio Neighborhoods - Adjacencies to R1 and R2 Tool 1 Tool 2 R1 or R2 Locate lower-intensity subareas adjacent to R1 a building width along property lines. nd R2, limiting locate lower-intensity subare limiting height and width alo eas across the street from R1 and R2, na the street.
-Adjacencies_final.pdf02 Page 1 Printed 10/10/2022 housing density here?
-The implicit bias against he 2.
-Are we affirmatively furthering fair housing by ad lding conditions on multifamily housing because relatively n dollar single family (or the rare duplex) homes in a housing What other adjacencies are you concerned about?
-What other tools do you think are necessary?
+- 1. Why don't we require the lower-density zones to step up to the higher-density zones.
+Why are we so afraid of housing density here?
+The implicit bias against housing is clear and comical.
+(Agree: 1) - 2.
+Are we affirmatively furthering fair housing by adding conditions on multifamily housing because relatively aesthetics concerns of those living in multi-million dollar single family (or the rare duplex) homes in a housing crisis?
+Land is expensive enough; we need to be better at using it.

 This is a bad policy goal that will make housing more expensive during a housing crisis.
 Reconsider this.